karan-ta/turbourls/README.md

 so it will be awesome side income for programmers and a great learning/tutorial  links bookmarking service for programmers.

+Features Planned:
+Bookmarking of tutorial links for programmers.

+Collaborative curation voting system.

+Site makes money by allowing job/project postings.

+All contributors,developers get rewarded transparently with bitcoin.

+site is completely decentralised and open source.
 Start contributing today - create an issue with your ideas/thoughts and start sending PR :) we are very open to learning, new ideas.